'70s Sexiest TV Actresses

-Pamela Hensley got started in television and movies in the early '70s with roles on popular shows including Marcus Welby, M.D., Ironside, and The Rockford Files.
+Pamela Hensley career in television and movies began in the early '70s with roles on popular shows including Marcus Welby, M.D., Ironside, and The Rockford Files.
 She also appeared in the films Doc Savage: Man of Bronze and Rollerball.

 There are two roles that most folks associate with Hensley.
 The first is the evil, scheming Princess Ardala on the '70s sci-fi series Buck Rogers in the 25th Century.
 The second is her role was CJ in the '80s series, Matt Houston.
 After Matt Houston ended, Hensley disappeared from the entertainment business, only to reappear as an author in 2004 with the publication of The Jewish-Sicilian Cookbook.

 Kate Jackson was the silent ghost, Daphne Harridge, on the daytime gothic soap Dark Shadows from 1970-71.
 Then she worked on TV movies including Satan's School For Girls, Killer Bees, and Death Scream and made appearances in popular series like Bonanza, Movin' On , and The Jimmy Stewart Show.